Our Parents

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

-5. Set up a financial power of attorney.
+5. Set up a financial power of attorney

 This is the other main document Basu recommends to ensure legal protection for dementia patients.
-As with a medical power of attorney, this ensures that once your loved one loses the ability to make smart financial decisions, someone else will have the power to step in and do so for them.
+As with a medical power of attorney, this document ensures that if your loved one loses the ability to make smart financial decisions, someone else will have the power to step in and do so for them.

 “One of the side effects of Alzheimer’s is paranoia.
 Many times, the person affected thinks everyone is out to get their money,” explains elder law attorney Patrick Simasko.
 “If they reach this level, then they won’t sign any documents.”
-He recommends getting a financial POA in place and sharing it with all the relevant financial institutions your loved one uses so you can make sure bills get paid and your loved one’s finances stay in good order.

 SHARE THE ARTICLE